Trumau

 Trumau is a town in the district of Baden in Lower Austria in Austria.

 Geography

 The river Triesting runs through the market town of Trumau.
 The town is situated between the south-west and north-east part of the Wiener Becken, on a sea level of 202 m.
-Trumau spreads over 18,57 km² and houses 3465 inhabitants.
+Trumau spreads over 18,57 km^{2} and houses 3465 inhabitants.

 History

 The town was founded during the late Middle Ages, as a gift from the Babenberger Leopold IV to the Heiligenkreuz monastery.

 Town name

 The middle high German word ‚drum’ means endpiece.
 In the case of Trumau it could mean the end of the meadowlands.
-In ancient documents, Trumau appears in the following versions: between 1137-1340: Trumowe, 1139 Drumau, 1178 Drumawe, between 1233 and 1294 Drumowe, between 1303 and 1306 Drumbuowe, 1340 Drumenaw, 1380 Drumpnaw, 1388 Drumpnow, 1463 Thrumbaw.
+In ancient documents, Trumau appears in the following versions: between 1137 and 1340: Trumowe, 1139 Drumau, 1178 Drumawe, between 1233 and 1294 Drumowe, between 1303 and 1306 Drumbuowe, 1340 Drumenaw, 1380 Drumpnaw, 1388 Drumpnow, 1463 Thrumbaw.

 Culture and Sights

 Parish church

 For more than 840 years, there has been a connection between the parish church of Trumau and the Cistercian Abbey of Heiligenkreuz.
 In the course of the counter-reformation, Emperor Rudolph II and Bishop Urban got the approval of Abbot Udalricus Molitor to build the parish church of Trumau in 1583.
 They agreed on the patronage one year later.
 At this time the parish of Trumau was under the control of the parish Traiskirchen, which was incorporated with Melk Abbey.
 The abbot of Heiligenkreuz arranged the construction of the church, which was then built by "Maister Andre Stuber" of Baden.
-The work of the chisellers was carried out by the Italian brothers Elias and Alexius Payos, who were masters in this kind of work, from the monastery’s own delf.
+The work of the chisellers was carried out by the Italian brothers Elias and Alexius Payos, who were masters in this kind of work, from the monastery's own delf.
 The church was finished under Abbot Johannes Rueff, and it was consecrated by Bishop Hector Wegmann of Passau on 22 February 1588.
 John the Baptist is the parish's patron saint.